Interpolation and Amalgamation for Arrays with MaxDiff (Extended Version): When indexes are just a total order

 \section{When indexes are just a total order}

-Comparing the results from Sections~\ref{sec:interpolation} and~\ref{sec:sat}, a striking difference emerges: whereas variable and constant instan\-tia\-tion is sufficient for satisfiability checking, our interpolation algorithm requires full instantiation over all common terms.
+Comparing the results from Sections~\ref{sec:interpolation} and~\ref{sec:sat}, a striking difference emerges: whereas variable and constant instan\-tia\-tions are sufficient for satisfiability checking, our interpolation algorithm requires full instantiation over all common terms.
 Such a full instantiation might be quite impractical, especially in index theories like \LIA and \LRA (it is less annoying in theories like \IDL: here all terms are of the kind $S^n(x)$ or $P^n(x)$, where $x$ is a variable or 0 and $S, P$ are the successor and the predecessor functions).
 The problem disappears in simpler theories like the theory of linear orders $TO$, where all terms are variables (or the constant 0).
 Still, even in the case of $TO$, the proof of Theorem~\ref{thm:al} does not give a bound for termination of the interpolation algorithm: we know that sooner or later an inconsistency will occur, but we do not know how many times we need to execute the main loop.
 We now improve the proof of Theorem~\ref{thm:al} by supplying the missing bound.
 In this section, the index theory is fixed to be $TO$ and we abbreviate $\AXD(TO)$ as $\AXD$.
+The full proof of the theorem below is in Appendix~\ref{sec:app}.

 \begin{theorem} If $A\wedge B$ is inconsistent modulo \AXD, then the above loop terminates in at most $(\frac{m^2-m} 2)\cdot (n+1)$ steps, where $n$ is the number of the index variables occurring in $A,B$ and $m$ is the number of the common array variables. \end{theorem}